brown-cs132-s13/labs/sessions/lab.md

 tutorial](http://naltatis.github.com/jade-syntax-docs/).
 (You'll
 only need what they show in the first couple examples.)

-The Jade files should go under the views directory that Express has so generously made for us.
+The Jade files should go under the views directory.
 If our file `doc1.jade` is in `views/doc1.jade` we can load in on request by adding the following to `app.js`.

 ```